gabrielebnc/SudokuPP/3_simulated_annealing/README.md

 # Simulated Annealing

-Average execution time: 9ms = 0.009s with alpha = 0.85 and loops = 3000
-Correct solutions in benchmark: 100/100
+## Performance (from benchmark execution)

+BTBitset results:
+Executed Benchmark on 12 testing puzzles.
+All results are correct.
+Average execution: 42.9167ms = 0.0429167s.
+Standard deviation: 8.76982

+Results correctness is not 100% guaranteed, there might be around a 0.7-1% chance of incorrect result.
+This depends on the Simulated Annealing parameters (initial temperature, cooling rate and max iterations).

 ## Criticalities and Questions

-- alpha has minor impact?
-- can be more efficient?
+- Can be more efficient?
-- testing on multiple sudokus needed
+- Not deterministic
+- Can terminate with wrong result